Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the non-rotating Gilt-TNR

 \cref{fig:crit_convergence} demonstrates the stated convergence of the gauge-fixed RG flow to the fixed point.
 In this figure, we plot the Hilbert-Schmidt distance between gauge-fixed tensors $A^{(n)}$ and $A^{(n+1)}=R(A^{(n)})$ as a function of the RG step.\footnote{To compute the distance between tensors $A^{(n)}$ with $n\leq10$ we applied additional relative discrete gauge fixing (akin to that used in \cite{Lyu:2021qlw}), as using $I_+$ evaluated at the tensor approximating the critical one was not enough to bring tensors close to each other (see \cref{app:GaugeFixing}).} We see that the distance decreases until $n\sim 23$ and then starts increasing.
 The decrease and increase of the distance are rather smooth,\footnote{Except for a blip around step 11 where a small irregularity is also seen in the singular values, \cref{fig:sval_traj_nr}. } showing that our gauge-fixing procedure works well.
 The increase of the distance for $n\gtrsim 23$ is roughly consistent with the leading RG eigenvalue being $\lambda=b^{2-\Delta_\epsilon}=2$.
 This eigenvalue corresponds to the CFT quasiprimary $\epsilon$.

 On the other hand the convergence rate for $n \lesssim 23$ roughly agrees with the largest irrelevant RG eigenvalue in the $\mathbb{Z}_2$-even sector being $\lambda_{\rm irr}\approx 0.63$ as we will see below when studying the Jacobian eigenvalues (\cref{tab:isospec1}, column ``$\lambda$ of $\nabla R$'').
-This eigenvalue does not correspond to a quasiprimary, the leading irrelevant quasiprimary being $T\overline T$ of dimension 4 and eigenvalue $0.25$.
-Although this eigenvalue corresponds to a total derivative operator, it does control the rate of approach to the fixed point.
+This eigenvalue does not correspond to a quasiprimary, the leading irrelevant quasiprimaries being $T^2,\, \overline{T}^2,\, T\overline T$ of dimension 4 and eigenvalue $0.25$.\footnote{For the trajectory originating in the nearest-neighbor Ising model, operator $T\overline T$ is known to be finetuned to zero \cite{Caselle_2002,Reinicke_1987,Poghosyan2019,Ueda2023}. } Although this eigenvalue corresponds to a total derivative operator, it does control the rate of approach to the fixed point.

 The following general analysis is instructive.
 Given the critical temperature to $\Delta t$ accuracy, and the leading irrelevant $\mathbb{Z}_2$-even eigenvalue $\lambda_{\rm irr}$, which is the optimal number of steps $n_*$ for the shooting method, and which accuracy $\delta_*$ of approximating the fixed point tensor we may expect?
 Basic RG intuition says that after $n$ steps, the fixed point tensor is approximated by \beq \delta_n\sim \max((\lambda_{\rm irr})^n, (\Delta t) 2^n), \eeq where we use that the relevant $\mathbb{Z}_2$-even eigenvalue is $\approx 2$.
 Minimizing this expression over $n$ we get \beq n_*\sim -\frac{\log_2 \Delta t}{1-\log_2 \lambda_{\rm irr}}, \qquad \delta_*\sim \Delta t^\frac{1}{1-1/\log_2 \lambda_{\rm irr}}\,. \eeq For $\lambda_{\rm irr}=0.63$, $\Delta t=10^{-10}$, we get $n_*\sim 20$, $\delta_*\sim 10^{-4}$, in reasonable agreement with \cref{fig:crit_convergence}.